 Graduate Research

-Each department in A&S has diverse research specializations.
+Each A&S department has diverse research specializations.
 We encourage you to explore faculty profiles and reach out to express your interest and ask questions.
-Below are select examples of what current graduate students are involved in.
+Below are resources and examples of what current graduate students are involved in.

 Resources